Pancakes

 24 Henrietta St, London WC2E 8ND, avobar.co.uk

 Café-restaurant Drunch was originally set up by Syrian relatives Hom and Aboudi, with the aim of creating a social hub for friends and family.
 As the name suggests, it’s a combination of brunch, lunch and dinner dishes which can be eaten at any time of day – so naturally pancakes play a big part.
-There are four options to choose from here: crispy turkey bacon with maple syrup, ricotta and berry compote, banana with dulce de leche or our top pick: a heart-shaped creation topped with nutella and hazelnuts.
+There are four options to choose from here: crispy turkey bacon with maple syrup, ricotta and berry compote, banana with dulce de leche or our top pick: a heart-shaped creation topped with Nutella and hazelnuts.

 Locations in Mayfair, Regent’s Park and Fitzrovia, drunch.co.uk

-Daisy Green Collection
+Daisy Green Collection, Multiple Locations

 Multiple locations, daisygreenfood.com